joelberkeley/spidr/README.md

 ## Installation

-1. Clone or download the spidr source code with the appropriate version tag.
-For example, for version 0.0.4
+1. Clone or download the spidr source code with the latest version tag.
+For example, with
    ```bash
    git clone --depth 1 --branch v0.0.4 https://github.com/joelberkeley/spidr.git
    ```